TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Let's be sure those webhooks work after changing the map

 - NAT wasn't working with setup:
 	- client = Cone
 	- server = symmetric with random increments